edjuh/kite_laundry/README.md

 A Python environment for designing and creating decorative inflatables (kite-laundry) to add to kite lines for visual enhancement and fun.

+“This repository is under active development.
+The shape configurators are being refactored; example configs and updated documentation will follow.”

 ## What is Kite-Laundry?

 Kite-laundry refers to decorative inflatables that are added to kite lines, transforming ordinary kite flying into a vibrant, artistic experience.
 These colorful decorations spin and dance in the wind, creating visual interest and personality for your kite.